mikegleen/modes/doc/source/exhibition.rst

 In the CSV file, the exhibition number is optional and is ignored if the ``--exhibition`` parameter is given.
 The accession number in the CSV file or specified as a parameter may contain a string specifying multiple numbers of the form JB001-003.
-Note that leading zeroes are not significant.
+Note that leading zeros are not significant.

 Output: updated XML file